 John McLaughlin, Senior Automation Consultant: John is a Senior Automation Consultant with more than 12 years of experience in software testing and test Automation.
 Coming from a background in Computer Science, John has designed frameworks and automated testing strategies for a number of software projects while providing training on test Automation and its various toolsets.

-Jim Peers, QA Practitioner: As a QA Practitioner, Jim comes with the background of more than 16 years of experience in software development and testing in multiple industry verticals.
-After working in the scientific research realm for a number of years, Jim moved into software development, holding roles as tester, test architect, developer, team lead, project manager, and product manager.
+Jim Peers, QA Practitioner: As a QA Practitioner, Jim comes with a background of more than 16 years of experience in software development and testing in multiple industry verticals.
+After working in the scientific research realm for a number of years, Jim moved into software development, holding roles as a tester, test architect, developer, team lead, project manager, and product manager.

 Benoit (Ben) Poudrier, Senior Automation Specialist: Ben is an Automation Specialist who has performed manual, functional, automated and performance testing, in addition to building regression testing suites for several clients.
 While training many people on Ranorex Automation, he has also designed and implemented various Automation frameworks while working at PQA.